-PATH 630b/ENAS 535b, Biomaterial-Tissue Interactions Study of the interactions between tissues and biomaterials, with an emphasis on the importance of molecular-and cellular-level events in dictating the performance and longevity of clinically relevant devices.
+PATH 630b/ENAS 535b, Biomaterial-Tissue Interactions Study of the interactions between tissues and biomaterials, with an emphasis on the importance of molecularand cellular-level events in dictating the performance and longevity of clinically relevant devices.
 Attention to specific areas such as biomaterials for tissue engineering and the importance of stem/progenitor cells, as well as biomaterial-mediated gene and drug delivery.
 T. Kyriakides

 PATH 640a/B&BS 640a, Developing and Writing a Scientific Research Proposal The course covers the intricacies of scientific writing and guides students in the development of a scientific research proposal on the topic of their research.
 All elements of an NIH fellowship application are covered, and eligible students submit their applications for funding.
 Enrollment limited to twelve.
-K. Politi
+Required of second-year graduate students in Experimental Pathology.
+Registration allowed by prior authorization from course directors only.
+K. Politi, J. Chung

 PATH 650b, Cellular and Molecular Biology of Cancer A comprehensive survey of cancer research from the cellular to the clinical level.
 The relation of cancer to intracellular and intercellular regulation of cell proliferation is emphasized, as are animal models for cancer research.
 Background in molecular genetics and cell biology is assumed.
 Open to advanced undergraduates with permission of the instructor.
 D.F.
-Stern
+Stern, Q. Yan

 PATH 66ob/C&MP 65ob/PHAR 58ob, The Responsible Conduct of Research Organized to foster discussion, the course is taught by faculty in the Pharmacology, Pathology, and Physiology departments and two or three senior graduate students.
 Each session is based on case studies from primary literature, reviews, and two texts: Francis Macrina's Scientific Integrity and Kathy Barker's At the Bench.
 Each week, students are required to submit a reaction paper discussing the reading assignment.
 Students take turns leading the class discussion; a final short paper on a hot topic in bioethics is required.
-Staff

-PATH 670b, Pathobiology Mechanisms of human disease from a pathologic perspective.
+PATH 67ob, Pathobiology Mechanisms of human disease from a pathologic perspective.
 Includes sections devoted to systemic pathobiology, hematologic disease, gastrointestinal disease, renal disease, and cancer genetics.
 Subjects covered include cell and tissue injury, disordered physiology, inflammatory disease, and neoplastic disease.
 Enrollment limited.

-S.D.
-Hudnall, A.J.
-Huttner, G. Moeckel, J.S.
-Morrow, J.L.
-Sklar analysis of primary research literature and development of presentation and writing skills.
+PATH 679a/68ob/C&MP 629a/63ob/PHAR 501a/502b, Seminar in Molecular Medicine, Pharmacology, and Physiology Readings and discussion on a diverse range of current topics in molecular medicine, pharmacology, and physiology.
+The class emphasizes analysis of primary research literature and development of presentation and writing skills.
 Contemporary articles are assigned on a related topic every week, and a student leads discussions with input from faculty who are experts in the topic area.
 The overall goal is to cover a specific topic of medical relevance (e.g., cancer, neurodegeneration) from the perspective of three primary disciplines (i.e., physiology: normal function; pathology: abnormal function; and pharmacology: intervention).
-D. Nguyen